GurpreetSingh97/Raspberry-Pi-Car/README.md

 ### Hardware Setup:

 - Connect the ultrasonic sensor to GPIO pins according to the TRIG and ECHO pins defined in the script.
-- Connect the robot chassis motors to GPIO pins specified for left and right motors in the `robot_control` function.
+- Connect the car chassis motors to GPIO pins specified for left and right motors in the `robot_control` function.
 - Connect the Raspberry Pi camera module.

 ### Software Setup: